teerapuch/cosmos/README.md

 Cosmos is a PHP administrator starter template for develop new software

-Before installing Voyager it is very important to take a quick moment to learn What It Is & What It Isn't

 ### What Is COSMOS

 1. An admin interface for your PHP application